vauxhal/equares/equares_http/public/meta/doc/page/dev-roadmap.md

 * web: collections of ODE, FDE, or whatever.
 ---
 * Correct equations for logistic mapping and Mandelbrot set.
-* Canvas box update when withInputValue property changs.
+* Canvas box update when withInputValue property changes.
-* User profile page.
-* Email address validation.
-* Forgotten password.
-* Change password.

 # Roadmap / TODO